Driving Test Info

 one in 5 driving test won't use sat nav.
 You'll need to follow traffic sign instead.

 The purpose is rather to assess your ability to drive safely whilst at the same time having to make your own decisions in order to reach your target destination.
 This includes for example deciding when it's safe to pull over and ask for directions.

 Your result will not be affected unless you commit a driving fault, even if you go off the independent driving route.
-Sat navs are not allowed for this part of the test.

 The cost of taking the practical test is £62 if taken on a week day and £75 if taken over the weekend.